Aviation Leadership and Management Skills Development - Body Language Affects Executive Presence

 Learn to Smile

-Holding the same expression continuously is not ideal - learn to show some appropriate emotion - example smiling, laughing and frowning.
-Practice gentle nodding to show you are listening and smile when they say something relevant interesting or important.
+Holding the same expression continuously is not ideal; learn to show some appropriate emotion, for example, smiling, laughing, and frowning.
+Practice gentle nodding to show you are listening, and smile when they say something relevant, interesting, or important.

 Personal Posture

-Adopting strong body language becomes a virtuous circle as it not only makes you appear stronger and more confident as a result this then has a tendency to actually influence your own personal feelings in a positive way.
+Adopting strong body language becomes a virtuous circle as it not only makes you appear stronger and more confident, but as a result, this then has a tendency to actually influence your own personal feelings in a positive way.

 Appearance is Everything